-Prince George is probably the most photographed five-year-old in the world.
+Prince George is probably the most photographed six-year-old in the world.
 Odds are, you’ve already committed the adorable pics of the young prince to memory.
 How could anyone forget that precious pouty face?
 For more pictures, check out these candid, rarely seen photos of the royal family.

 Turns out it’s actually a royal family tradition for young boys to wear shorts instead of pants until they’re about eight years old.